rachellombardi/tutorial-error101/README.md

 ## Retries with periodic_release

-It is important to consider that computing on the Open Science Grid is a very heterogenous environment.
+It is important to consider that the Open Science Pool is a very heterogenous environment.
 You might have a job that works at 95% of remote sites, but inexplicably fails elsewhere.
 What to do, then?